njbaron/LabIV_UDP_Socket/readme.txt

-ECE 456 UDP Socket Server/ Client Lab4 by Nick Baron 830278807
+UDP Socket Server/ Client Lab4 by Nick Baron

 You need to have python3!